Experimentation on Endogenous Graphs: A Class of Unbiased TTE Estimators

-We specify the outcome model $y_a = \alpha_a + \beta_a x_a$, where $x_a = \sum_r T_r e_{ar}w_{ar}$ is the weighted number of treated edges $a$ is connected to in the realized, post-treatment graph, and $w_{ar}$'s are known weights.
-This outcome model satisfies the restrictions on potential outcomes stipulated in \Cref{def:ebg}, and is a generalization of the linear exposure-response model in \cite{harshaw2021design} to endogenous bipartite graphs.
-Outcomes are linear in the number of treated randomization units an analysis unit is exposed to, but the linear response is allowed to vary across analysis units.
+The researcher might choose to incorporate domain knowledge into these weights based on how they expect a node to be affected by others (e.g., a user may be more affected by friends with whom they message frequently, or a buyer may be more affected by a seller they have frequently bought from in the past).
+These weights play the same role as the weights in the outcome model of \citet{harshaw2021design}.
+This outcome model satisfies the restrictions on potential outcomes stipulated in Definition~\ref{def:ebg}, and is a generalization of the linear exposure-response model in \citet{harshaw2021design} to endogenous bipartite graphs.
+Outcomes are linear in the number of treated randomization units the analysis unit is exposed to, but the linear response is allowed to vary across analysis units.
 Treatments only affect outcomes through the observed edges, but the set of observed edges is potentially treatment dependent.
 By definition, the TTE is

 where $\mathcal W_a(\mathbf 1)=\sum_rw_{ar}E_{ar}(\mathbf 1) $.